hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_align_and_filtering.md

 bowtie2-build <path_to_reference_genome.fa> <prefix_to_name_indexes>
 ```

-> A quick note on shared databases for human and other commonly used model organisms.
-The O2 cluster has a designated directory at `/n/groups/shared_databases/` in which there are files that can be accessed by any user.
-These files contain, but are not limited to, genome indices for various tools, reference sequences, tool specific data, and data from public databases, such as NCBI and PDB.
-So when using a tool that requires a reference of sorts, it is worth taking a quick look here because chances are it's already been taken care of for you.

->```bash
->$ ls -l /n/groups/shared_databases/igenome/
->```

 ### Aligning reads to the genome with Bowtie2

 Since we have our indices already created, we can get started with read alignment.
 Change directories to the `bowtie2` folder: